-The City of Shakopee is developing a long-range master plan for the city’s parks and trails infrastructure and recreation programming.
+The City of Shakopee developed a long-range master plan for the city’s parks and trails infrastructure and recreation programming.
 Over the course of the comprehensive planning process and additional outreach, city staff and consultants received feedback from thousands of Shakopee residents about the future of Shakopee’s parks and trails.
-Based on the feedback, the consultant team, city staff and steering committee have identified key themes for Shakopee’s parks and trails system: riverfront connections, public/private partnerships, new and innovative facilities, premium athletics, restoration and expansion of natural areas, trail and sidewalk connections and park accessibility and programming.
+Based on the feedback, the consultant team, city staff and steering committee identified key themes for Shakopee’s parks and trails system: riverfront connections, public/private partnerships, new and innovative facilities, premium athletics, restoration and expansion of natural areas, trail and sidewalk connections and park accessibility and programming.

 Master Plan DraftParks, Trails and Recreation Master Plan

 The Master Plan aligns with the goals set forth in the 2040 Envision Shakopee Comprehensive Plan.
 Shakopee is a growing and the demographically changing community.
 The Master Plan will aid Shakopee in adapting to these changes by creating a more equitable, inclusive and sustainable parks and trails system.

 The Master Plan specifically address the following Big Ideas as outlined in Envision Shakopee:

 - Connect People to Nature

 - Foster Civic Life in Civic Spaces